The UK is small compared to China, so does it really make any difference what we do?

 The UK’s territorial emissions may only be around 1% of total global emissions, but that still puts us near the top: 17th out of 195 countries.
-And if we account for our cumulative historic emissions, we are in 5th place, thanks to our role in leading the world into the industrial revolution.
+And if we account for our cumulative historic emission (still affecting the climate), we are in 5th place – thanks to leading the world into the industrial revolution.

 We still have the opportunity to lead by example, showing the world a path out of this crisis – but the window for acting is fast closing.

-The UK is the 17th largest emitter of greenhouse gases in the world (of 195 countries), so we aren't insignificant at all.
-We are a major developed country and hence a high emitter.
-When you look at emissions per person, we're even nearer the top at 8th in the world as the graph below shows.
-And if you account for cumulative emissions from the start of the industrial revolution, we are in 5th place: don't forget, most of the greenhouse gases emitted since then are still in the atmosphere, or, just as bad, dissolved into the oceans, raising acidity.
+When you look at emissions per person, we’re even nearer the top at 8th in the world as the graph below shows.
+On cumulative emissions from the start of the industrial revolution, we are in 5th place: don’t forget, most of the greenhouse gases emitted since then are still in the atmosphere, or, just as bad, dissolved into the oceans, raising acidity.

 These rankings are based on territorial emissions – occurring within our national borders.
 But many of our companies have outsourced their manufacturing to countries like China over recent decades.
 When we order those products imported from abroad, the resulting manufacturing emissions are due to our consumption decisions.
 The goods would not have been produced were it not for our demand.
 It’s only fair then to add these emissions to our account..
 Imports, along with international aviation and shipping, are currently not addressed by the UK’s emissions reduction plans – despite being estimated by the WWF at as much as 46% of our carbon footprint.